-The TSC2000 is a complete PDA analog interface circuit.
-It contains a complete 12-bit, Analog-to-Digital (A/D) resistive touch screen converter including drivers, the control to measure touch pressure, and an 8-bit Digital-to-Analog (D/A) converter output for LCD contrast control.
-The TSC2000 interfaces to the host controller through a standard SPITM serial interface.
-The TSC2000 offers programmable resolution and sampling rates from 8- to 12-bits and up to 125kHz to accommodate different screen sizes.
+The TSC2200 is a complete PDA analog interface circuit.
+It contains a complete 12-bit, Analog-to-Digital (A/D) resistive touch screen converter including drivers, the control to measure touch pressure, keyboard controller, and an 8-bit Digital-to-Analog (D/A) converter output for LCD contrast control.
+The TSC2200 interfaces to the host controller through a standard SPITM serial interface.
+The TSC2200 offers programmable resolution and sampling rates from 8- to 12-bits and up to 125kHz to accommodate different screen sizes.

-The TSC2000 also offers two battery-measurement inputs, one of which is capable of reading battery voltages up to 6V while operating at only 2.7V.
+The TSC2200 also offers two battery-measurement inputs capable of reading battery voltages up to 6V, while operating at only 2.7V.
 It also has an on-chip temperature sensor capable of reading 0.3°C resolution.
-The TSC2000 is available in a TSSOP-20 package.
+The TSC2200 is available in a TSSOP-28 and a QFN-32 package.

 SPI is a registered trademark of Motorola.

 US Patent No. 624639.